lsst-dm/panda_lsst_io/src/user/run_prun.rst

 Monitor jobs
 ~~~~~~~~~~~~~

-The prun command submits tasks to PanDA systme.
+The prun command submits tasks to PanDA systmem.
 They are not workflows.
 These tasks can only be found from the task view::

     https://usdf-panda-bigmon.slac.stanford.edu:8443/tasks/?display_limit=300